 On Saturday 30 June, Parfaite came by the hotel to say goodbye, and Leon arrived just in time for our ride with Jocylene to the airport.
 We flew from Bujumbura via Goma to Addis Ababa, where to my surprise and delight we found that Ethiopian airlines put us up in a hotel since we had an overnight layover.
 The hotel was not near the airport, and the shuttle could accommodate only a portion of the passengers waiting, so we had a long wait in the airport parking lot, but eventually made it to the hotel, which was quite nice, apart from some dodgy plumbing.

-Learn more about the work CFSC supports in Burundi and DR Congo.
+Learn more about the work CFSC supports in Burundi.